dod-iac/terraform-module-template/README.md

 1. Clone this repo, renaming appropriately.
 1. Write your terraform code in the root dir.
 1. Ensure you've completed the [Developer Setup](#developer-setup).
-1. In the root dir, run `go mod init MODULE_NAME` to get a new `go.mod` file.
-Then run `go mod tidy`.
-This creates a new `go.sum` file and imports the dependencies and checksums specific to your repository.
+1. In the root dir, modify the `module` line for the repo path.
+Then run `make tidy`, which updates the `go.sum` file and downloads dependencies.
+1. Update the terratest tests in the examples and test directories.
-1. Run your tests to ensure they work as expected using instructions below.
+1. Run your terratest tests to ensure they work as expected using instructions below.

 ---